wbl/roughtime-draft/draft-ietf-ntp-roughtime.md

 synchronization by sending requests containing a nonce to servers who send signed time responses in return.
 Roughtime packets can be sent between clients and servers either as UDP datagrams or via TCP streams.
-Servers SHOULD support the UDP transport mode, while TCP transport is OPTIONAL.
+Servers SHOULD support the UDP transport mode and TCP mode.

 A Roughtime packet MUST be formatted according to {{figpack}} and as described here.
 The first field is a uint64 with the value